website-templates/design-studio_one-page-template/README.md

 Main settings can be found in `dev/data/config.json` file.
 And they're available for usage in templates with `config.key-name`

 ## Tasks
-Here comes groups of grunt and gulp tasks with some explanations
+Here comes groups of gulp tasks with some explanations

 #### Start
 Install bower dependencies and place them to dev folders.
-Grunt: `gulp start`
+Gulp: `gulp start`

 * Install bower components
 * Copy bower components to dev folder